-You can refine your search using “Boolean” connectors, either to narrow your search to a more specific topic or broaden it to a wider subject area.
+You can refine your search using “Boolean” connectors (named after mathematician George Boole), either to narrow your search to a more specific topic or broaden it to a wider subject area.

 The three basic Boolean connectors are: